MauroC0l/Participium/docs/retrospectives/Retrospective2.md

 ## ASSESSMENT

-- What did go wrong in the sprint?
+- What went wrong in the sprint?
-   - We under estimated the hours for implementing some stories (we underestimated Sprint Planning and Feature implementation while we overestimated Code Reviews).
+  - We underestimated the hours for implementing some stories (we underestimated Sprint Planning and Feature implementation while we overestimated Code Reviews).
-   - We spent more hours on Story 5 wich has 2 Story Points, while for Story 4 that has more Story Point (5) we spent less hours.
+  - We spent more hours on Story 5, which has 2 Story Points, while for Story 4, which has more Story Points (5), we spent fewer hours.
-   - We were on a rush to finish in the last days.
+  - We were in a rush to finish in the last days.

 - What caused your errors in estimation (if any)?
   - We had some internal role changes from back-end to front-end and vice versa.
-It took more time for the new roles to be adapted with the tasks they were assigned to.
+It took more time for the new roles to adapt to the tasks they were assigned.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - We can do more than three tasks per Sprint so we will keep this pace.
+  - We can do more than three tasks per Sprint, so we will keep this pace.
-  - We learned that we need to be more on time for our assigned tasks.
+  - We learned that we need to be more punctual with our assigned tasks.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - Improve Sprint Planning and enhance task parallelization: in this Sprint our tasks was less overlapped than the previuos Sprint.
+  - Improve Sprint Planning and enhance task parallelization: in this Sprint our tasks were less overlapped than in the previous Sprint.
-  - Enhance team coordination: we still had some issues in coordinating tasks and sharing information but we definetely improved.
+  - Enhance team coordination: we still had some issues in coordinating tasks and sharing information, but we definitely improved.
-  - To do more Stories: we were able to finish 5 Stories in this Sprint and we had a progress with respect to the last Sprint where we only did 3 Stories.
+  - Do more Stories: we were able to finish 5 Stories in this Sprint and made progress compared to the last Sprint, where we only did 3 Stories.

-- Which ones you were not able to achieve?
+- Which ones were you not able to achieve?
 Why?
- - Finish tasks some days before the deadline: the aim was to complete all tasks 1–2 days before the Sprint end but we miss this goal because we did not schedule correctly our personal tasks (we committed to 5 Stories instead of 3 Stories).
+  - Finish tasks some days before the deadline: the aim was to complete all tasks 1–2 days before the Sprint end, but we missed this goal because we did not schedule our personal tasks correctly (we committed to 5 Stories instead of 3 Stories).

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-  - To keep improving Sprint Planning, we made some improvement from the previous Sprint but we still have to work on it.
-We will dedicate more time to it and we will try to plan ahead.
+  - To keep improving Sprint Planning: we made some improvements from the previous Sprint, but we still have to work on it.
+We will dedicate more time to it and try to plan ahead.
-  - To be more organized and on time, by stablishing internal deadline for the stories.
+  - To be more organized and on time by establishing internal deadlines for the stories.

 - One thing you are proud of as a Team!!
-  - We dobled our velocity in this Sprint, we made something we thought we were not able to do!
+  - We doubled our velocity in this Sprint; we did something we thought we were not able to do!